NandiLov/NutriDataAPI/README.md

 ## Usage

+NutriDataAPI provides a simple and intuitive API to retrieve nutritional information for various food items.
+To use the API, make GET requests to the endpoints listed in our API documentation.

+For detailed usage instructions, refer to our API Documentation.

 To get started with NutriDataAPI, follow these simple steps:

 1. **Sign Up**: Create an account on our [website]([https://yourdomain.com/signup](https://nandilov.github.io/NutriData)).